LoginRadius/engineering-blog-samples/README.md

 git clone https://github.com/LoginRadius/engineering-blog-samples.git
 ```

 The root folder contains the language specific folder for code samples.
-You can browse to particular directory and access the code sample as per your need
+You can browse to particular directory and can access the code sample as per your need.

 <b>For example</b>